Infrapatellar Bursitis

 Infrapatellar Bursitis Symptoms: Swelling of the infrapatellar bursa

 • Swelling: There is often swelling at the front of the knee with infrapatellar bursitis.
-There may be a squashy pocket of fluid at the front of the shin, just below the kneecap which is tender to touch
+There may be a squashy pocket of fluid at the front of the shin, just below the kneecap which is usually tender to touch

 • Redness & Warmth: There may be an area of redness at the front of the knee, particularly with septic infrapatellar bursitis, and the skin may feel warm to touch